ARCFaria/img-analysis/README.md

 # img-analysis
-Scrips and imagej macro files for use in image analysis
+Scripts and imagej macro files for use in image analysis